AlexanderKoch-Koch/EvolvingANN/README.md

 # Spiking Artificial Neural Network

-An attempt to build a self-optimizing spiking artificial neural network with reward-driven Hebbian learning.
-Currently, it is tested in OpenAI's cartPole environment.
-The network is implemented in a Python C extension.
-This makes it easier to train the agent in simulated environments.
-The Python file Simulation.py, for instance, uses the C extension to master OpenAIs CartPole-v0 environment.
-In the beginning, the ANN was programmed in Python for testing.

-In the beginning, the ANN was completely programmed in Python.
-This Algorithm now contained in the C/PythonPrototype directory.
+An attempt to build a spiking artificial neural network with a reward-driven Hebbian learning function.
+Since it doesn't rely on backpropagation it can be wired completely randomly.
+Synapses with low weights will be destroyed and replaced by a random connection.
+This should enable the ANN to evolve and optimize its own architecture.
+It can, for example, form a highly recurrent network which is similar to the  biological cerebrum.

 # Example
 ![alt text](https://github.com/AlexanderKoch-Koch/EvolvingANN/blob/master/Example_Connectome.png "example connectome")